joana-nicolaasponder/joana-nicolaasponder/README.md

 ### Hi there, I'm Joana (she/her) 👋

-The tech world always felt out of reach because I thought I wasn't smart enough for it.
-But then, bam!
-I ended up at Shopify and worked on this hackathon project with some developers.
-It hit me that the way they tackled problems was just like how I dealt with issues for my merchants.
-That's when I realized I could totally learn coding. 💻

-🌟 I'm all about empathy, authenticity, love soaking up knowledge, and have this natural knack for problem-solving.
-Life's taken me through different countries and cultures, making me pretty adaptable.
-Plus, my time as a comedy improviser taught me that failing is cool—it's all about embracing mistakes as opportunities for growth. 🚀

-Now, my journey isn't just about personal growth; it's about diving into the tech scene with all I've got.
-I took a leap, swapped gears, and decided to become a **Full Stack Developer**.
-Why?
-Because I'm thirsty for hands-on learning, and I've got this itch to carve my own spot in the tech world. 🛠️

-So, here I am, all pumped up for collaborative innovation in this ever-changing tech realm.
-I'm not just looking to fit in; I want to bring my unique, empathetic spin to the tech game.
-Let's make some waves and contribute something awesome to this dynamic tech world! 🌊
+I used to think tech was out of reach, but everything changed when I worked on a hackathon project at Shopify.
+I realized the problem-solving skills I’d developed in my work were exactly what I needed to dive into coding. 💻

+Now, I’m an aspiring Web Developer with a passion for empathy-driven solutions.
+I’m all about learning, growing, and embracing mistakes as stepping stones—something I picked up during my time as a comedy improviser. 🚀

+Life has taken me through different countries and roles, making me adaptable and eager for new challenges.
+My journey into tech isn’t just about coding—it’s about combining creativity, problem-solving, and collaboration to make something meaningful.

+### What I’m excited about:
+- Growing as a developer with hands-on experience
+- Collaborative projects that combine empathy and innovation
+- Carving out my own unique path in this dynamic industry 🌍

-### Open to Opportunties:
+### Open to Opportunities:
-- If you're looking for a junior developer with a hunger to learn, who takes initiative, and is a team player, let's talk 📞
+If you're looking for a junior developer who's hungry to learn, adaptable, and brings a fresh perspective, let’s chat!

-### 📫 How to reach me:
+📫 Connect with me:

-- Have a look at my repos to see my journey and growth as a developer
+- Check out my repos to see my journey
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/joanaponder/) and let's chat about code, learning, improv, or your favorite Jim Carrey movie.
+- Find me on [LinkedIn](https://www.linkedin.com/in/joanaponder/), and let’s talk tech, coding, or even improv.
+I’m always up for a conversation

 <!--
 **joana-nicolaasponder/joana-nicolaasponder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.